MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-faq.md

 No, the Expense management mobile app doesn't currently support offline mode.

-## Does the Dynamics 365 expense management mobile app support itemization, per diem and guest funtionality?
+## Does the Dynamics 365 expense management mobile app support itemization, per diem, and guest functionality?

-The Expense management mobile app supports itemization and Per diem, but doesn't currently support guest functionality.
+The Expense management mobile app supports itemization and per diem functionality, but it doesn't currently support guest functionality.
 These features will be added in a future release.

 ## Does the Dynamics 365 expense management mobile app require another license?